solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Dimension: The dimension of a vector is the number of elements that it contains.
 In the example above, vector1 and vector2 are both two-dimensional since they each have two elements.
-You can only visualize vectors with three dimensions or less, but generally, vectors can have any number of dimensions.
+You can only visualize vectors with three dimensions or less, but, vectors can have any number of dimensions.
 In fact, as you'll see later, vectors that encode words and text tend to have hundreds or thousands of dimensions.

 -   Magnitude: The magnitude of a vector is a non-negative number that represents the vector's size or length.
 You can also refer to the